 Who built the Eiffel Tower and why?

-During its completion, only one worker – an Italian – tragically died by falling from the first floor.
+During its completion, only one worker – an Italian – tragically died after falling from the first floor.

 How long did it take to build the Eiffel Tower?